dewenni/ESP_Buderus_KM271/README.md

 However, it usually works after a few more attempts.
 If you have connected the board via WiFi and Ethernet, try both connections.
 Sometimes it doesn't work via one connection, but then immediately via the other.

+## Logbook

+It is generally recommended to check the logger in the WebUI in the event of errors and problems.
+Errors are entered here, for example, if GPIO settings are not valid.
+(Logbook: System)

 -----

 # ❗️ use at own risk ❗️